isomerpages/nlb-biblioasia/pages/Key Milestones in the History of Cathay Cinema.md

 ![](/images/Cathay/cathay%20opening%201939.jpg)
 <div style="background-color: white;">Left to right: Cathay Cinema opening souvenir, 1939 (<i>Courtesy of Wong Han Min</i>); advertisement of the opening film of the “air-cooled luxury” of Cathay cinema (<i>Image reproduced from Malaya Tribune, 26 September 1939, 3</i>).</div>

-The theatre was opulent, with black marble pillars, green-tiled floors, silver curtains, and gold ceilings.
+The theatre was opulent, with black marble pillars, green-tiled floors, silver curtains and gold ceilings.
 On either side of the screen was acoustic plaster in the shape of shells. [^3]

 ![](/images/Cathay/cathay-interior.jpg)
 <div style="background-color: white;">Interior of the theatre. <i>Image reproduced from Lim Kay Tong, Cathay: 55 Years of Cinema (Singapore: Landmark Books, 1991).
 (From National Library, Singapore, RSING 791.43095957 LIM)</i> </div>